Weston Assault Lawyer

 Arrest often happens immediately, especially when the police show up and both people are still present.
 Police will then often take a quick statement from each person and then make an arrest of either or both people.

 In addition to the mandatory year in jail for some cases, such as assault in the third degree on a pregnant or elderly person, there is still probation and a fine.
-There is a social stigma associated with assault, but in Weston, in these cases, it is even more severe.
+There is a social stigma associated with assault, but in these cases, it is even more severe.
 The social stigma involved in, for example, assaulting a pregnant woman, is even worse or even more damaging to one’s reputation.

 In an assault, the prosecution is trying to prove unwanted physical contact.
 The degree of assault charged will depend on the ways that contact happened, for example, if a weapon or a deadly instrument was involved, or the severity of the injury.
-The definition of serious bodily injury that needs to be caused to prove assault is a little vague, so defenses from Weston assault lawyers commonly include the argument that an injury is not a serious bodily injury when the state thinks it is.
+The definition of serious bodily injury that needs to be caused to prove this offense is a little vague, so defenses from Weston assault lawyers commonly include the argument that an injury is not a serious bodily injury when the state thinks it is.

-Another benefit of an attorney’s work, especially in assault cases, is that they can take action to preserve important evidence such as medical records, hospital reports, etc. An assault attorney in Weston can immediately file a motion to preserve the evidence in case it is needed for the defense in a later time.
+Another benefit of an attorney’s work, especially in these cases, is that they can take action to preserve important evidence such as medical records, hospital reports, etc. An attorney in Weston can immediately file a motion to preserve the evidence in case it is needed for the defense in a later time.